- What are Quarterly Business Reviews (QBRs)?

 A few final thoughts on the QBR

-Send a summary of the meeting, along with your slides and the action items.
+Send a summary of the meeting, your slides, and the action items.

 If you are on track and demonstrating positive business results, make it clear in the follow-up.